 The Student Leaders’ Summit is the premier conference for the heads of student finance and investing groups.
 It is held to facilitate discussion of and advance practice in the development of outstanding young talent.

 Last year, industry reps spoke about about technology as both a threat and an incredible opportunity.
 Seeing technological change continue to pick up pace, we decided to make “fintech” the core focus of this year’s Summit.
 The tone was set with a keynote talk by John Frankel, founding partner of ff Venture Capital; attendees then broke into two discussion groups:

-- The Trading & Investing group discussed of opportunities for students to engage in cutting-edge work at the intersection of quantitative research and traditional investing.
+- The Trading & Investing group discussed opportunities for students to engage in cutting-edge work at the intersection of data science and traditional investing.

 - Jon Zanoff of Empire Startups was joined by several Upgrade Capital alumni in leading a discussion of Technology & Start-ups with a focus on helping students get involved in fintech.